kodecocodes/swift-style-guide/README.markdown

 If you're creating a new project please install this tool.
 We use [liftoff](https://github.com/thoughtbot/liftoff) to generate all new projects with a standard project structure.

-To start a new project you should get our `.liftoffrc` file and the `templates folder`.
-Please always keep an updated version of this files.
+To start a new project you should get our `liftoffrc` file and the `liftoff folder` that contains the `templates folder`.
+The files are located in `resources` folder and please always keep an updated version of this files.

+After download and put these files into your workspace folder you need to rename `liftoffrc` to `.liftoffrc` and `liftoff` to `.liftoff`.
+These steps are necessary to make liftoff use them to configure the project.

 ## Naming